jeremyandrews/Argus-app/memory-bank/activeContext.md

 After careful code review of the transition process, we've confirmed the following status for the legacy code removal:

-- **MigrationAwareArticleService Transition** (Substantially Complete):
+- **MigrationAwareArticleService Transition** (Complete):
   - ✅ Already properly marked with deprecation notices (`@available(*, deprecated, message: "Use ArticleService directly")`)
   - ✅ All write operations (markArticle, deleteArticle) correctly forward to ArticleService
   - ✅ No longer updates the legacy database, only forwards calls
   - ✅ Legacy database access correctly limited to migration-specific methods
   - ✅ MigrationService is properly isolated and uses the deprecated service appropriately
-  - 🔄 May still need to verify if any other components directly use this outside the migration system
+  - ✅ Verified no other components directly use MigrationAwareArticleService outside migration system

 - **ArticleModel Adoption** (Complete):
   - ✅ NewsViewModel fully converted to use ArticleModel (not NotificationData)